Back to News

 Calculating SKU velocity requires analysis of historical data to identify movement patterns.
 This process involves multiple data points to ensure accurate classification.

-“We initially struggled with SKU velocity calculations until we implemented a standardised formula.
-Now it’s a cornerstone of our inventory strategy.” – David Rose, European Business Director at PALLITE
+“We initially struggled with SKU velocity calculations until we implemented a standardized formula.
+Now it’s a cornerstone of our inventory strategy.” – Gareth Vicary, International Business Director at PALLITE

 Basic SKU Velocity Formula: